gorgexec/MvvmCore/README.md

 * [Navigation](https://developer.android.com/guide/navigation)

 ## Usage
-First of all, MvvmCore is about implementing interaction between ViewModel and View.
-So, lets consider, how it can be much easier with such android components like Activity/Fragment and ViewModel, The library has some base classes that should be extended:
+First of all, MvvmCore is about interaction between ViewModel and View.
+So, lets see, how it is simplified by the library in case of using Activity/Fragment and ViewModel from Android application architecture components.

-* for `Activity`  - `ActivityCore`, `BindableActivityCore`
-* for `Fragment`  - `FragmentCore`, `BindableFragmentCore`
-* for `ViewModel` - `ViewModelCore`

-`Bindable *` - versions for databinding capabilities.
+The library has some base classes that should be extended when implementing `Activity`, `Fragment` or `ViewModel`.
+Classes with `Bindable *` prefix are used for databinding capabilities.

 ### Activity
+There are MvvmCore base classes `ActivityCore` or `BindableActivityCore` that should be extended.

 ```java
 @ViewModelOwner